-Under My Hat – now also available in the UK, is a mashup of memoir, sociology, history and observations – chronicles the challenges facing Jewish women straddling the tensions between an Orthodox religious life and the forces of secularism.
+Under My Hat – now also available in the UK, or directly from the author is a mashup of memoir, sociology, history and observations – chronicles the challenges facing Jewish women straddling the tensions between an Orthodox religious life and the forces of secularism.
 First published in 1997, I am delighted that KTAV have republished it in 2019 – adding my 75 page introduction delving into the impact of more than 20 years of evolutionary change.
 My insights and analysis demonstrate how women’s scholarship and mastery of Talmudic texts, the burgeoning movement of Orthodox women clergy, enhanced ritual participation, women’s political and communal leadership and the pushback against the ‘modesty wars’ are shaping an Orthodox community that is struggling to be ‘fit for purpose’ in contemporary society.
 Thanks to Ilana Kurshan for an insightful review in the Jewish Review of Books.

 In the first edition of Under My Hat, I modestly, but presciently, raised issues that are now reshaping the Orthodox world and have made an impact on the lives of my daughters and their contemporaries.
 My daughters, Avigayil and Elisheva, were on the front cover of the original edition, blissfully unaware of the purpose of this charming photo.